gfomengia/data-visualisation-pp1/README.md

 ### Content

 - The social media icons were taken from [Font Awesome](https://fontawesome.com/)
-- The responsive image gallery was taken from W3 Schools (<https://www.w3schools.com/css/css_image_gallery.asp>).

 ### Media

 - The images for the responsive gallery were all taken from <https://www.freepik.com/>, <https://unsplash.com/> and <https://www.shutterstock.com/>.
-- The images for the fling minislide were all from google images then compressed into WebP files.
-I take no credit for these images and are used for educational purposes only.
--The youtube video was taken from Gilette UK and i take no credit for it.
-A link to their youtube channel - <https://www.youtube.com/channel/UC0f7oNC5jYvzlgA06IxkqMA>.

 - __Notes__
-    -Flex was used for certain parts of the css to style the nav bar, hero sesction and the services section though at this stage of the course we have not yet been intoriduced to this type of CSS.
+    -Flex was used for certain parts of the css to style the nav bar, hero sesction and the services section though at this stage of the course we have not yet been intoriduced to this type of CSS. <https://www.w3schools.com/css/css3_flexbox_responsive.asp>